-Editor’s Note: To commemorate the completely unexpected return of David Letterman to television on his new Netflix series My Next Guest Needs No Introduction, we’re going to look back at Dave’s one and only comics appearance:
+Editor’s Note: To commemorate the return of David Letterman to television on the new season of his Netflix series My Next Guest Needs No Introduction, we’re going to look back at Dave’s one and only comics appearance:

 Emotions are running a little high at COMICS 101 HQ these days, as we count down the days until this May, and the retirement of David Letterman from his late-night throne.
 It’s no small exaggeration to say that Letterman, his wit, and his comedic style was a huge influence on me growing up, and it’s still hard to even imagine that come this June, there won’t be new Dave on my TV every night the way there has been since 1982.
 (And yes, I’ve been watching that long, although way back when I was watching with the help of a VCR, since I couldn’t stay up that late every night and still make it to elementary school in the morning.)

 So to help us get through these tough times, let’s take a look back to how a lot of people my age were first introduced to David Letterman: when the Avengers guest-starred on his show back in January of 1984: